 The HAVI is a fiscally sponsored organization of Health Resources in Action dedicated to fostering hospital-based violence intervention programs, hospital and community collaborations that advance trauma-informed care, and violence intervention and prevention programs.
 Its mission is to build a system of healthcare that mobilizes hospitals and communities to end violence, together.
 The HAVI and HRiA will co-lead the Center on Gun Violence Research and Education with Kaiser Permanente.
-The focus of the Center is to improve community capability to develop, deploy and scale evidence-based community and health care solutions to prevent gun violence, and mitigate the impact of this violence on families and communities.
-The Center will promote a public health approach to reducing gun violence through public and professional communication campaigns.
+The focus of the KP Center is to improve community capability to develop, deploy and scale evidence-based community and health care solutions to prevent gun violence, and mitigate the impact of this violence on families and communities.
+The KP Center will promote a public health approach to reducing gun violence through public and professional communication campaigns.
 It will facilitate collaborative partnerships with academia, governmental organizations, foundations, and private/non-profit organizations and seek to sponsor research, as well as care innovation and educational initiatives.
-The work produced by the Center will aim to 1) reduce the incidence and impact of gun violence, including suicide, 2) address the emotional and psychological trauma related to the aftermath of shootings, including the disparate impact that gun violence has in communities of color, and 3) provide strong leadership and collaboration with other healthcare providers, community-based organizations, and businesses seeking to participate in solutions that will have a measurable impact on the gun violence epidemic.
+The work produced by the KP Center will aim to 1) reduce the incidence and impact of gun violence, including suicide, 2) address the emotional and psychological trauma related to the aftermath of shootings, including the disparate impact that gun violence has in communities of color, and 3) provide strong leadership and collaboration with other healthcare providers, community-based organizations, and businesses seeking to participate in solutions that will have a measurable impact on the gun violence epidemic.

 - Research efforts focusing on solutions and interventions to gun violence, and the long-term psychological consequences of these incidents, that are promising but in need of additional evidence;